paritoshsinghrahar/paritoshsinghrahar/README.md

 <br />

+- His research interests lie in leveraging Deep Learning in intersecting fields of 💻 computer science.
+- He is deeply passionate about coding and an advocate of collaborative :octocat:  Open Source Programming.
 - He is a Competitive Programmer🙌 and Data Science Enthusiast📈.
-- His research interests lie in leveraging Machine Learning and Deep Learning in intersecting fields of 💻 computer science.
-- He is deeply passionate about coding and an advocate of collaborative :octocat:  Open Source Programming.
-- Additionally, He mostly focuses on 📋 Backend development in developer roles.
+Additionally, He mostly focuses on 📋 Backend development in developer roles.

 **He is seeking a 6-month internship required for the fulfillment of the degree, starting in January 2021. 📝[Resume](https://drive.google.com/file/d/18D7w77cQHc4aTC7M1kGG3qortDr6_Iyi/view?usp=sharing)**